Allen D. Cline L.Ac.

 You may contact Allen directly at firstname.lastname@example.org

-James has been on the faculty at AOMA Graduate School of Integrative Medicine since 2000 teaching classes for students that help them to synthesize both the theory and practice of Chinese medicine, as well as training them in the manual methods and techniques they will need to be successful healthcare providers.
+He has been on the faculty at the AOMA Graduate School of Integrative Medicine since 2000 teaching classes for students that help them to synthesize both the theory and practice of Chinese medicine into the greater landscape of our modern healthcare system, as well as training them in the manual methods and techniques they will need to be successful healthcare providers.

-James spent much of the late nineties wandering throughout Asia, learning and translating for well-known Chinese doctors and currently works part-time for one of the largest publishing companies in China as one of their few foreign translators of medical books.
-James is a Diplomate of Acupuncture and Oriental Medicine, is licensed in the state of Texas and holds a Master’s degree in Oriental Medicine from AOMA Graduate School of Integrative Medicine.
+James is a Diplomate of Acupuncture and Oriental Medicine, is licensed in the state of Texas (AC00777) and is completing his doctorate (DAOM) in Acupuncture and Oriental Medicine from the AOMA Graduate School of Integrative Medicine.
 He is co-owner of the Turtle Dragon and is in active full-time practice.

 Karen Greathouse L.Ac.